ElvinC/rocketbeacon/README.md

 If powered by a button cell battery, solder on a [MY-2032-12](https://www.lcsc.com/product-detail/Battery-Connectors_MYOUNG-MY-2032-12_C964833.html) battery connector.
 Other similar CR2032 holders work as well, but may require trimming the solder leads to fit the footprint.
 Melt a little solder on the negative battery terminal before soldering on the battery holder to ensure proper electrical contact.

-If powered by an external battery (e.g. 1s lipo), connect to the V+ and GND pins. **Note that it doesn't have reverse polarity protection, so double check the polarity!**

 ## Compile and program